Jambalaya from Our best Bites

 While rice is cooking, finely chop sausage and ham (in your food processor if you have one)

 and set aside.
 Melt butter over medium heat in a very large skillet.
 When butter is hot and bubbly, add onion, green onions, green pepper, and celery and cook until tender.
 Add chopped meat and cook, stirring frequently, for about 10 minutes.
 Add tomato sauce and then add cooked rice.
 Now start seasoning with the Cajun seasoning.
 It's hot, I won't lie, so if you find that it's getting spicy enough for your taste but it's still not salty enough, leave the Cajun seasoning alone and just finish seasoning it with Kosher salt.
 Cook for about 10 more minutes, stirring frequently.
+One change I would make is to not grind up the sausage, I think cutting it into bite sized pieces would make it a better texture.
+Also do the same with the veggies so there is some chunk to the rice.

 No comments: